ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Dapp-using-Meteor.rst

 Overwrite them by copying them to your ``myDapp.less`` file and set different values.

-Using ethereum packages
+Using Ethereum packages
 -----------------------

-To make your live as a Ðapp developer easier we provide some packages that help you build Ðapps faster.
+To make your live as a dapp developer easier we provide some packages that help you build dapps faster.

 If you add the recommended packages above you should have the `ethereum:tools <https://atmospherejs.com/ethereum/tools>`__,